 In most cases, this vibrating sensation is not a cause for concern.
-Feeling a slight, unexpected vibration in the vagina can be a normal experience, and there are several benign causes.
+Feeling a slight, unexpected vibration in the vagina can be a typical experience, and there are several benign causes.

 Keep reading for more information about what causes a vibrating vagina and what to do about it.

-The cause of this feeling is not always clear.
+The cause of a vibrating feeling in the vagina is not always clear.

-Nonetheless, some potential causes of vibrating in or around the vagina are:
+However, below are some potential causes of vibrating in or around the vagina.